John Manners (cricketer): Second World War service

 Two weeks passed with no confirmation of the kill.
-This lead Manners, aboard Viceroy, and another officer, aboard HMS Vivien to return to the scene of the sinking.
+This led Manners, aboard Viceroy, and another officer, aboard HMS Vivien to return to the scene of the sinking.
 Once there, the kill was confirmed by further exploratory charges which were dropped and bought to the surface wreckage, documents, and a grey cylinder containing 72 bottles of brandy made in Heilbronn.
 One of the recovered bottles was sent by a Captain Ruck-Keene to Winston Churchill in a wooden casket made by Viceroy's carpenter, for which Churchill conveyed his thanks and congratulations in a letter to those who had taken part in the successful attack; U-1274 was to be the last German U-boat to be sunk by a surface ship during the war.
 His actions in the sinking saw him mentioned in dispatches and awarded the Distinguished Service Cross (DSC) for gallantry, determination and skill.
 His younger brother, Sherard, also served in the Royal Navy during the war and was awarded the DSC on the same page of the London Gazette for actions undertaken aboard HMS Bedouin whilst escorting a convoy to Malta.
 As the war neared its conclusion, Manners took part in Operation Conan, the Royal Navy's contribution to the liberation of Norway following the formal German surrender at Oslo in May 1945.
 He was the British naval officer in charge in Trondheim, where he received the German surrender and entertained Crown Prince Olav aboard Viceroy.
 Having been an acting lieutenant commander since May 1945, he achieved the war-substantive rank in July 1945.